sgarciac/fuego/README.md

 go get github.com/sgarciac/fuego
 ```

-Or use one of the precompiled binaries (untested) from the release.
+Or use one of the precompiled binaries (untested) from the [latest release](https://github.com/sgarciac/fuego/releases).

 ## Usage